Precise Profiling of Liver Disease Patients With DPMAS Therapy, Treating Optimal Patients and Achieving Hard Endpoint (PADSTONE Study)

 Summary

-Acute-on-chronic liver failure (ACLF) is life-threaten syndrome in patients with chronic liver disease.
-In China, hepatitis B virus (HBV) is the main etiology of cirrhosis and HBV-ACLF is characterized by multiple organs failure (liver, coagulation and kidney, etc.) and associated with high risk of short-tern death.
-For the treatment of ACLF patients, recent studies investigated the efficiency of extracorporeal liver support, such as albumin dialysis, plasma exchange.
-However, the efficiencies remain unclear.
-Liver transplantation is the most efficient way to improve the survival of ACLF patients, especially for those patients with three or more organ failure.
+Acute-on-chronic liver failure (ACLF) is a life-threatening syndrome occurring in patients with chronic liver disease.
+In China, hepatitis B virus (HBV) is the main cause of cirrhosis.
+HBV related ACLF is characterized by multiple organs failure (liver, coagulation and kidney, etc.) and confers with high risk of short-term mortality.
+For the treatment of ACLF patients, recent studies have explored the therapeutic efficacy of extracorporeal liver support therapies, such as albumin dialysis, plasma exchange.
+However, the clinical efficacy remains to be fully elucidated.
+Liver transplantation is the most efficient way to improve the survival of ACLF patients, especially for those suffering from three or more organ failures.

 Conditions